mathspp/mathspp/pages/02.blog/04.pydonts/structural-pattern-matching-anti-patterns/item.en.md

 when they are brought in.

-Speaking of knowing your tools, the last use case in this article for which `match` is a bad alternative, is related to calling different functions when your data has different types.
+Speaking of knowing your tools, the last use case in this article for which `match` is a bad alternative is related to calling different functions when your data has different types.

 ## Single-dispatch generic functions